Bailiffs And High Court Writs (HCEO).

 • The bailiff charged you INTEREST

-If the initial county court judgment does not include an interest provision, the bailiff is not entitled to recover interest.
-However, if interest is specified, it is subject to a legal rate of 8% for a maximum period of 6 years as simple interest.
-If the bailiff imposes interest without statutory or court authorisation, you have the right to reclaim the amount.
+If the original county court judgment does not award interest, the bailiff cannot recover it.
+However, if the judgment does award interest, it is set at a legal rate of 8% for a maximum of 6 years simple interest—or a specified rate as per the judgment or order.
+In the event that the bailiff has charged interest without statutory or court authority, you have the right to reclaim the money.

 • Learn More